 We have launched follow-up studies ("Many Voices 2 & 3" ) to test for behavioral differences between speaking and singing in addition to acoustic differences.
 Many Voices 2 and 3 have both received In Principle Acceptance after peer review at Peer Community In Registered Reports.
-Our team has now begun collecting data from over 1,000 participants speaking dozens of languages.
-We look forward to sharing the results as soon as we can (hopefully by early 2026 or sooner)!
+Our team has now finished collecting data from over 1,000 participants speaking thirty different languages.
+We look forward to sharing the results soon!

 These projects have received funding from Aotearoa New Zealand's Royal Society Te Apārangi (Rutherford Discovery Fellowship and Marsden Fund) and the Japan Society for the Promotion of Science.